How to Store Coffee Beans Correctly? (Roasted, Raw, And Ground)

 Can Freezing Coffee Beans Keep Them Fresh?

 There really isn’t a right and wrong answer here, freezing coffee beans has both its pros and cons.
-As far as I am concerned freezing coffee beans (NOT ground coffee) for up to a month is perfectly fine as long as you do not take them out during that period.
+Freezing coffee beans (NOT ground coffee) for up to a month is perfectly fine as long as you do not take them out during that period.
 Once you take them out, use them don't refreeze!